basecamp/bc3-api/sections/card_table_cards.md

 **Required parameters**: `column_id` of the column destination

+_Optional parameters_:

-**Optional parameters**: `position` — 1-indexed position within the destination column (defaults to `1`, placing the card at the top).
+* `position` - 1-indexed position within the destination column.
+Defaults to `1`, placing the card at the top.
 Must be a positive integer.
-Returns `400 Bad Request` if the value is zero, negative, or non-numeric.

-This endpoint will return `204 No Content` if the update was a success.
+This endpoint will return `204 No Content` if the move was a success.
+Returns `400 Bad Request` if `position` is zero, negative, or non-numeric.

 ###### Example JSON Request